 - Incorporates community relations and promotion that Electro may participate in (i.e., social media, press releases, physical presence of credit union's support for the project)

 Completed application packets will be accepted from January 1 - March 31.
 Applicants will be notified no later than May 31 whether their application will receive a Power of Community Grant.

-Completed packets must be postmarked by March 31 or may be delivered in-person to any Electro branch by close of business no later than March 31.
+Completed packets must be postmarked by March 31 or delivered in-person to any Electro branch by close of business no later than March 31.